By Jeff Mason and Philip Pullella

 VATICANCITY -U.S. President Joe Biden said on Friday that Pope Francis told him he was a “good Catholic” who can receive communion, widening a gulf between Francis and conservative U.S. bishops who want to deny it because of Biden’s support for abortion rights.

-Biden and the pope held an unusually long 1 hour and 15 minute meeting at the Vatican as a debate raged back in the United States about the divisive issue.
+Biden and the pope held an unusually long 1 hour and 15 minute meeting at the Vatican as a debate raged back home on the issue.

-Asked if the topic of abortion came up, Biden said: “No it didn’t.
-It came up — we just talked about the fact he was happy that I was a good Catholic and I should keep receiving communion,” Biden told reporters.
+Asked if the topic of abortion came up, Biden said: “No it didn’t… we just talked about the fact he was happy that I was a good Catholic and I should keep receiving communion,” Biden told reporters.

 The president, who goes to weekly Mass regularly and keeps a picture of the pope behind his desk in the Oval Office, has said he is personally opposed to abortion but cannot impose his views as an elected leader.